middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/g-student-health-policies.md

 The Center for Health and Wellness engages in the following actions in order to appropriately maintain, retain, preserve and purge treatment:

 *   retain treatment records for the period of time required by applicable law and regulation as indicated in these guidelines;
-*   dispose of treatment records promptly, in the appropriate manner after they have satisfied their required retention period, unless they are the subject of a Litigation Hold;
+*   purge of treatment records promptly, in the appropriate manner after they have satisfied their required retention period, unless they are the subject of a Litigation Hold;
 *   preserve treatment records subject to a Litigation Hold, if the records would otherwise be purged.

 **Retention Guidelines**